meghanaguduru/meghanaguduru.github.io/menu/contact.md

 permalink: /contact
 ---

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new)
+If you want to contact me, feel free to [email me](meghanaguduru@gmail.com), or connect on [Linkedin](https://www.linkedin.com/in/meghanaguduru/) with a personal note on why you want to connect